Thomas Dacre, 2nd Baron Dacre

 Thomas Dacre, 2nd Baron Dacre of Gilsland (25 November 1467 – 24 October 1525) was the son of Humphrey Dacre, 1st Baron Dacre of Gilsland and Mabel Parr, daughter of Sir Thomas Parr of Kendal by his wife, Alice Tunstall (daughter of Sir Thomas Tunstall, of Thurland Castle and cousin to Bishop Cuthbert Tunstall who served Henry VIII and all of his children).
-Mabel was the first of the Parr family to marry into the peerage but she was surpassed by her great-niece, Katherine Parr, who became the sixth and final wife of Henry VIII.
+Mabel was the first of the Parr family to marry into the peerage but she was surpassed by her great-niece, Catherine Parr, who became the sixth and final wife of Henry VIII.

 Early career

 Thomas Dacre was born in Naworth Castle, Cumberland, the eldest of nine children.
 His father Humphrey died of natural causes on 30 May 1485, whereupon, Thomas succeeded him as Baron Dacre of Gilsland.

 The 2nd Lord Dacre took a gamble on a seemingly insignificant marriage precontract with a Greystoke lady who had little apparent value.
 His luck turned when her father died in 1483, making her the heir-general to her grandfather, Lord Greystoke, who died in 1487.
 Seeing the opportunity, Dacre abducted and married her.
 His fortune grew further when her uncle, the male heir, died in 1501, followed by the uncle's only child in 1508.
-By then, Dacre had secured the entire Greystoke inheritance, more than doubling his income and transforming himself from a minor border baron into a powerful northern magnate.
+By then, Dacre had secured the entire Greystoke inheritance, more than doubling his income.

 Known as "the Builder Dacre", Thomas Dacre built the gateway of Naworth Castle (the seat of the Dacre family), and placed over it his coat of arms with the Dacre family motto below: Fort en Loialte (Norman-French: "Strong in Loyalty").

 A formidable soldier by his late teens, Dacre, then aged 17, took part in the Battle of Bosworth (22 August 1485) on the Yorkist side against Henry Tudor, where the Yorkist king, Richard III of England, was defeated and killed.
 He however quickly made peace with the victor.
 This early support for the House of Tudor earned him some favour with Henry Tudor (who had now ascended the throne as "King Henry VII of England"), who would continue to trust his services for the remainder of his reign.
 King Henry VII named him a Knight of the Bath in 1503.
 Dacre later swore loyalty to King Henry's son and successor, Henry VIII, when he ascended the throne in 1509.

 Tomb of Sir Thomas Dacre in Lanercost Priory, Cumbria.